Skills reference #

 scaffold-writerRead targeted pages and write the device-level YAML (channels, interfaces, board attributes).
 Does NOT extract capabilities.high

 The single-responsibility split is deliberate.
 Each agent does one job with a narrow context; the workflow chains them with a fix loop (extractor → writer → reviewer → fix → reviewer until clean).
-A single mega-agent doing all four jobs tends to confabulate; the chain catches errors at the boundary between agents.
+A single agent doing all four jobs is more error-prone; the chain catches mistakes at each boundary between agents.

 Slash commands #